Last modified 1 year

 In the following article I explain, step by step and with video, how you can equip the meter with a rechargeable battery and thus convert it into a portable CO₂ meter with sufficient autonomy to use it throughout the day.

 🛒 What if I want to buy a ready-made CO2 meter?

 If, for whatever reason, you don't want to build your own homemade CO2 meter, you have the option of buying a commercial one.
 Plug and play.

 There are many models on the market, but, I must warn you that many of them are worth absolutely nothing, in order to measure the concentration of CO2, because they have a type of sensor that is affected by all types of gases and the meter is not capable of distinguishing CO2 from any other gas (and there are many gases in the air that go and they come, so you'll never know if it's measuring CO2 or something else).

 Whichever meter you buy, I recommend that you buy one that has an NDIR sensor (And keep in mind that, if it doesn't wear it, it probably won't wear it).

-I have this one down here that is very similar, but with some additional things that make it a weather station:
+I, in addition to several homemade meters, have in the east room down here that has some additional things that make it a weather station: